-The Robert M. Cunningham Petroleum Engineering Scholarship was established in 1989 by Jane Cunningham in memory of her husband, Class of 1960, a career employee of Halliburton Services.
-The scholarship is awarded annually to a junior or senior petroleum engineering major who, in the opinion of a selection committee of three faculty members, including the Department of Petroleum Engineering chair, "best represents the entrepreneurial spirit and creative energy which characterized the founders of the nation's petroleum industry."
+The Robert M. Cunningham Petroleum Engineering Scholarship was established in 1989 by Jane Cunningham in memory of her husband, a member of the Class of 1960 and a career employee of Halliburton Services.
+The scholarship is awarded annually to a junior or senior petroleum engineering major who, in the opinion of a selection committee of three faculty members, including the Department of

+Petroleum Engineering chair, "best represents the entrepreneurial spirit and creative energy which characterized the founders of the nation's petroleum industry."
 Grade point average is not a consideration.

 The Marietta Chapter National Society Daughters of the American Revolution Memorial Scholarship was established in 1996 and was created by the generosity of Miss Rowena M. Holdren who died on July 9, 1977.
 The award will be given each year in memory of all deceased members of the Marietta Chapter NSDAR who died within the fiscal year.
-The award for 2003-2004 is given in memory of Helen Lois Blake, Nelma Jean Bowman, and Lillian Spindler Sinclair, Class of 1923.
-Preference will be given to a deserving woman in her junior or senior year majoring or minoring in history or majoring in secondary education with a major or minor in history and whose hometown is located within Washington, Noble or Monroe County in Ohio.
+Preference will be given to a deserving woman in her junior or senior year majoring or minoring in history and whose hometown is located within Washington, Noble or Monroe County in Ohio.